strimzi/strimzi.github.io/_posts/2019-11-01-deploying-debezium-with-kafkaconnector-resource.md

 You can of course experiment with inserting and deleting rows in different tables (remember, there's a topic for each table).

 But what about that `dbserver1` topic which I glossed over?
-If we look at the messages in there (using `k exec my-cluster-kafka-0 -c kafka -i -t -- bin/kafka-console-consumer.sh --bootstrap-server my-cluster-kafka-bootstrap:9092 --topic dbserver1 --from-beginning`) we can see records representing the DDL which was used (when the docker image was created) to create the database.
+If we look at the messages in there (using `kubectl -n kafka exec my-cluster-kafka-0 -c kafka -i -t -- bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic dbserver1 --from-beginning`) we can see records representing the DDL which was used (when the docker image was created) to create the database.
 For example: